 - Warehouse management

-If you are keen to work in a managerial position in the field of supply chain and logistics, it would be a good idea for you to develop a broad understanding of the field, as well as to keep up to date with new developments that take place in practice.
+If you are keen to work in a managerial position in the field of supply chain and logistics, it would be a good idea for you to develop a broad understanding of the field, as well as to keep up to date with any new developments that take place in this area.

 To find out more about how you can prepare for your managerial career in the field of supply chain and logistics, simply click on the button below: